koksianchong2/monday-omnichannel/README.md

 15. **Why I cannot buy a Virtual Number ?**

 Your account is under trial mode or has insufficient balance.
 Please top up before proceeding with number purchase.

+16. **Why I cannot get monday.com Notifications after receiving an SMS reply ?**

+You will need to connect your monday.com account with us.
+We have a video for you to follow along to connect your monday account and MoceanAPI. https://youtu.be/P1DG6grBlQ0?si=W5NeYJnKODJP7Knk&t=60

 #### SMS Compliance in United States (US)